 Market makers, as well as others in the OTC market, trade with each other and with their clients on a principal-to-principal basis.
 All risks and issues of credit are between the parties directly involved in the transaction.
-Market makers include the nine market-making members of the LBMA, the trade association that acts as the coordinator for activities conducted on behalf of its members and other participants in the London bullion market.
-The nine market-making members of the LBMA are: the Bank of Nova Scotia - ScotiaMocatta, Barclays Bank PLC, Deutsche Bank AG, HSBC Bank USA, National Association, London Branch, Goldman Sachs International, JPMorgan Chase Bank, N.A., Royal Bank of Canada Limited, Société Générale and UBS AG.
+Market makers include the ten market-making members of the London Bullion Market Association, or LBMA, a trade association that acts as the coordinator for activities conducted on behalf of its members and other participants in the London bullion market.
+The ten market-making members of the LBMA are: the Bank of Nova Scotia - ScotiaMocatta, Barclays Bank PLC, Deutsche Bank AG, HSBC Bank USA, National Association, London Branch, Goldman Sachs International, JPMorgan Chase Bank, N.A., Mitsui & Co Precious Metals Inc., London Branch, Royal Bank of Canada Limited, Société Générale and UBS AG.
 The OTC market provides a relatively flexible market in terms of quotes, price, size, destinations for delivery and other factors.
 Bullion dealers customize transactions to meet clients' requirements.
 The OTC market has no formal structure and no open-outcry meeting place.

 The main centers of the OTC market are London, New York and Zurich.
 Mining companies, central banks, manufacturers of jewelry and industrial products, together with investors and speculators, tend to transact their business through one of these market centers.
-Centers such as Dubai and several cities in the Far East also transact substantial OTC market business, typically involving jewelry and small bars (1 kilogram or less).
+Centers such as Dubai and several cities in the Far East also transact substantial OTC market business, typically involving jewelry and small bars of 1 kilogram or less.
 Bullion dealers have offices around the world and most of the world's major bullion dealers are either members or associate members of the LBMA.
-Of the nine market-making members of the LBMA, five offer clearing services.
-There are an additional 50 full members, plus a number of associate members around the world.
-The information about LBMA members in this report is as of May 6, 2005.
+Of the ten market-making members of the LBMA, six offer clearing services.
+There are an additional 56 full members, plus a number of associate members around the world.
+The information about LBMA members in this report is as of October 31, 2007.
 These numbers may change from time to time as new members are added and existing members drop out.

 In the OTC market, the standard size of gold trades between market makers ranges between 5,000 and 10,000 ounces.
-Bid-offer spreads are typically 50 US cents per ounce.
+Bid-offer spreads are typically \$0.50 per ounce.
 Certain dealers are willing to offer clients competitive prices for much larger volumes, including trades over 100,000 ounces, although this will vary according to the dealer, the client and market conditions, as transaction costs in the OTC market are negotiable between the parties and therefore vary widely.
 Cost indicators can be obtained from various information service providers as well as dealers.